-• Eight courses are required in an area of emphasis chosen by the student and approved by the director.
+Eight courses are required in an area of emphasis chosen by the student and approved by the director.
 At least three courses must be 3000-level or higher.
-These courses are to be proposed with an explanatory essay that serves as an application to the major.
-The eight courses must include courses spread across the five breadth areas as noted below.
+These courses are to be proposed with a half-page explanatory essay that serves as an application to the major.
+The eight courses must include at least one course from each of the five breadth areas as noted below.
+The three remaining courses may be any courses relevant to the approved emphasis.

-Breadth Areas:
+Breadth areas:

-- 1. Environment and Human Values
+- 1. Fnvironment and Human Values

-- 2. Quantitative Methods
+- 2. Ouantitative Methods

 - 3. Economics and Public Policy

 - 4. Culture, Politics, and Economy

 - 5. Natural and Physical Science